settinghead/ai-lda-sagemaker/README.md

 # LDA on Sagemaker

-This Notebook presents the simple use case of training and deploying a topic model in the cloud.
+This Notebook presents the simple use case of training and deploying a topic model to the cloud.

 ## Who We Are